deva766825gupta/sportsdunia-dashboard/README.md

-# Sports Dunia Assignment Dashboard
+# Sports Dunia  Assignment Dashboard (Frontend Developer)
 A responsive admin dashboard built with React.js that includes  article management, download tracking, and admin analytics.
 This project features user and admin-specific functionalities with a clean, modern UI.

 ### 🚀 Features